SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

       1. Optionally, next to *Weight*, specify a number to indicate the relative importance of the edge.
 This will determine the thickness of the connection line.

-      1. *Enable tooltip*: Can be toggled on or off when the URL option *showAdvancedSettings=true* is used.
-When toggled off, no tooltip will appear when hovering over an edge.
+      1. *Enable tooltip*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
+This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
+When this option is enabled, a tooltip appears when hovering the mouse pointer over an edge.
+This setting is enabled by default.

-      1. *Show metric*: Can be toggled on or off when the URL option *showAdvancedSettings=true* is used.
-When toggled off, the metric that determines the conditional color of the edge will not be displayed on the edge.
+      1. *Show metric*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
+This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
+When this option is enabled, the metric that determines the conditional color of the edge will not be displayed underneath the edge.

 1. From DataMiner 10.2.4/10.3.0 onwards, optionally, you can make the edges show a direction.
 To do so, in the *Settings* tab, activate the *Visualize directions* toggle button, and select how the direction should be shown: